SananR/SystemWise/README.md

-Project title and team name
-Team members with @mail.utoronto.ca emails
-Brief description of the web application
-Bullet points outlining how to fulfil "Required Elements" Bullet points outlining how to fulfil "Additional Requirements" Your alpha version, beta version, and final version milestones

-# Codeify
+# SystemWise

-## Team Name: algoats
+## Team Name

+### algoats

 ## Team members

-Hammad Iqbal - hammad.iqbal@mail.utoronto.ca
+Hammad Iqbal - hammad.iqbal@mail.utoronto.ca <br/>
-Yu Yang (Kenny) Chen - kennyyuyang.chen@mail.utoronto.ca
+Yu Yang (Kenny) Chen - kennyyuyang.chen@mail.utoronto.ca <br/>
+Sanan Rao - sanan.rao@mail.utoronto.ca

 ## Brief description of the web application

-Codeify is a specialized web application designed to help aspiring and experienced infrastructure engineers alike sharpen their skills.
-Similar to LeetCode, Codeify offers a vast collection of problems focused on real-world infrastructure and systems challenges, including but not limited to popular systems such as TinyURL, and Spotify.
-Users can practice solving these problems, (compete with peers?), and track their progress over time.
-With detailed solutions and explanations, as well as instantaneous feedback powered by AI, Codeify aims to bridge the gap between theoretical knowledge and practical expertise in the infrastructure domain.
+SystemWise is a specialized web application designed to help aspiring and experienced infrastructure engineers and architects sharpen their skills.
+Similar to LeetCode, SystemWise offers a vast collection of problems focused on competitive programming-styled challenges, including but not limited to popular topics such as graph theory, dynamic programming.
+However, what separates our system with competitors, is that the users get instantaneous feedback, and hints, in the form of a chat bot powered by AI, similar to a technical interview.
+SystemWise aims to bridge the disconnect between pure theoretical knowledge and practical interview expertise.

-## Bullet points outlining how to fulfil "Required Elements"

-The application must use a modern frontend framework such as Angular, or Vue 3

-Bullet points outlining how to fulfil "Additional Requirements"

-Your alpha version, beta version, and final version milestones

-For the Alpha version, we aim to achieve the following:
-We can do user-auth, some basic leader board, and like some small-problem set.
-And we could also implment solutions and maybe hints?

-For the Beta version, we aim to expand and refine the application:
-Not sure off the top of my head tbh

-For the Final version, we aim to deliver a polished and comprehensive platform:
+## Required Elements

+- We will be using Angular as the front-end framework
+- We will use Express to manage our back-end API
+- We will integrate LangChain API, and by proxy, OpenAI, Llama, Hugging Face, etc, to power instantaneous feedback when attempting problems.
+- We will use AWS EC2 to host our remote servers.
+- Users will be able to log in to their own accounts on OAuth 2.0 to track their progress.

+## Additional Requirements

+- We will use webhook/websockets to faciliate an event driven architecture in order to communicate data between the front-end and back-end, regarding code execution and communication with a chatbot.
+- The backend will need to perform code execution, and code analysis in order to grade and provide the user feedback.

+## Alpha Version Milestones

+- Front Page
+- User Auth

+## Beta Version Milestones

+- Code execution
+- Grading

+## Final Version Milestones

+- Chat bot communication
+- More problems
+- Leaderboards (Time permitting)